kennedyshead/aioasuswrt/README.md

 ## Bugs
 You can always create an issue in this tracker.
-To test and give us the information needed you could run:
+To test and give us the information needed you should run:
 ```python
 #!/usr/bin/env python
 import asyncio